 - Hot/cold therapy

-If conservative, non-surgical treatment methods provide little or no pain relief after a few months, your physician may recommend a surgical intervention.
+If conservative, non-surgical treatment methods provide little or no pain relief after a few months, your doctor may recommend a surgical intervention.
 Surgical procedures may include:

-- Foraminotomy – to create more space in the foramen
+- Foraminotomy – to create more space in the foramina

 - Facetectomy – to relieve spinal pressure

 - Discectomy – to remove a diseased portion of a disc causing nerve compression

 - Facet Thermal Ablation – to vaporize irritated and painful nerves around the facet of the vertebrae

 Your spine surgeon will consult with you about which procedures are appropriate for your condition.

 Foraminal narrowing is a condition that often develops with age.
 While you may not be able to prevent its development completely, there are some steps you can take to slow it down and keep your spine as healthy as possible.

 - Consume plenty of food low in saturated fat and high in omega-3 fatty acids and calcium